Does Medicare Cover 24-Hour In Home Hospice Care Services?

 Early Signs of Dementia or Just Aging?

+Dementia is a term that describes a group of symptoms affecting memory, thinking, and behavior.
+It is not a normal part of aging but a result of damage to the brain cells caused by various diseases or conditions.
+Dementia can affect anyone, but it is more common in older adults.
 However, not all changes in memory, thinking, and behavior are signs of dementia.
 Some changes are regular and expected as we age and do not interfere with our daily functioning.
 How can we tell the difference between dementia and normal aging?
 How can we recognize the early signs of dementia and seek help?
 How can we cope with dementia and support our loved ones with dementia?

 • Dementia is a term that describes a group of symptoms affecting memory, thinking, and behavior.
 It is not a normal part of aging but a result of damage to the brain cells caused by various diseases or conditions.

-• The 10 early signs and symptoms of dementia are memory loss that disrupts daily life, challenges in planning or solving problems, difficulty completing familiar tasks, confusion with time or place, trouble understanding visual images and spatial relationships, new problems with words in speaking or writing, misplacing things and losing the ability to retrace steps, decreased or poor judgment, withdrawal from work or social activities, and changes in mood and personality.
+• The ten early signs and symptoms of dementia are memory loss that disrupts daily life, challenges in planning or solving problems, difficulty completing familiar tasks, confusion with time or place, trouble understanding visual images and spatial relationships, new problems with words in speaking or writing, misplacing things and losing the ability to retrace steps, decreased or poor judgment, withdrawal from work or social activities, and changes in mood and personality.

 • These signs differ from regular age-related changes in memory, thinking, and behavior, which are usually mild and do not affect daily functioning.
 For example, normal aging may cause occasional forgetfulness, but dementia may cause frequent and severe memory loss that affects everyday life.